 Former Atletico Madrid and Manchester United star Quinton Fortune even said that Ronaldo was the greatest player he has ever seen:

 "He was physical perfection, and he seemed like a mythical figure.
 I love [Lionel] Messi, I played many times with Cristiano [Ronaldo], and I adore him, Neymar is outstanding, Ronaldinho was exceptional—but if you put all of them together, you might get what Ronaldo was that season."

-Winner of the prestigious Ballon d'Or trophy in 1997 and 2002, the Brazilian striker is perhaps best remembered for his performances in the 1998 and 2002 World Cup for the Brazil national team.
+Winner of the prestigious Ballon d'Or award in 1997 and 2002, the Brazilian striker is perhaps best remembered for his performances in the 1998 and 2002 World Cups for the Brazil national team.

 In 1998, Ronaldo was one of the best players in the tournament, scoring four and assisting three goals.
 However, after suffering a convulsive fit hours before the final, he was not at his best as Brazil succumbed to host nation France in the final.

 2002 was a different story.
-Coming back from an injury, Ronaldo took the world by storm and finished as the top scorer, scoring an incredible eight goals and winning the Golden Shoe.
-Calm, composed and deadly in front of goal, the legendary striker scored in all the big matches including the final, leading Brazil to a genuinely astonishing 5th World Cup triumph.
+Coming back from an injury, Ronaldo took the world by storm and finished as the top scorer, scoring an incredible eight goals and winning the Golden Boot.
+Calm, composed and deadly in front of goal, the legendary striker scored in all the big matches including the final, leading Brazil to an astonishing fifth World Cup triumph.